icaoberg/ppt2mp4/README.md

 **Poor slide rendering quality**
 Increase the DPI by editing `dpi=150` in `convert_pptx_to_images()` inside `ppt2movie.py`.
 Higher DPI produces sharper images but takes longer.

+---

+Copyright (C) 2026 icaoberg, Carnegie Mellon University

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](LICENSE) for more details.